$Id: clean-up-html-code,v 1.1 2004/06/19 11:50:37 suter Exp $

 my $newlen = length($$d);

-## Dump the cleaned code (this is a procesed copy, so no backup needed)
+## Dump the cleaned code (working on a ttree a procesed copy, so no backup needed)

 open OUTPUT, "> $filename" or die "$0: can't overwrite '$filename': $!\n";